ben11211/pulumi-fal/README.md

 > **Note**: This is a third-party provider developed independently and is not officially supported by fal.ai

-## Features

-- **App Deployment**: Deploy applications from Git repositories to fal.ai
-- **Authentication**: Support for FAL_KEY environment variable or provider configuration
-- **Git Integration**: Support for both SSH and HTTP authentication for private repositories
-- **Deployment Strategies**: Support for "recreate" and "rolling" deployment strategies
-- **Auth Modes**: Support for "public", "private", and "shared" authentication modes

 ## Installation

 Build from source: